grisp/rebar3_grisp/README.md

    partition table and the system partitions.
 It is meant to be written on the GRiSP 2 board to reset it completely with the new software.
 If the image is truncated (it is by default), the image only contains the first system partition.
-It means that when writing the firmware to the eMMC, the second system partition will be untouched.
-To generate an eMMC image firmware under `_grisp/firmware`, add the option `-i` or `--image`, to disable truncating so the image contains both system partitions, uses the option `-t false` or `--truncate false`.
+This means that when writing the firmware to the eMMC, the second system partition will be untouched.
+To generate an eMMC image firmware under `_grisp/firmware`, add the option `-i` or `--image`; to disable truncating so the image contains both system partitions, use the option `-t false` or `--truncate false`.
  - **Bootloader Firmware**:
    The bootloader firmware contains only the bootloader and the partition table.